mochi-hpc/mochi-doc/docs/source/index.rst

 **Yokan** is Mochi's main key/value storage service.
 It provides many backends and a rich API, including C, C++, and Python bindings.

+**Bake** is Mochi's main bulk storage service.
+It provides ways to store raw data in local devices such as SSDs or persistent memory devices.

 **ABT-IO** is a small library that can be used to offload POSIX I/O operations to dedicated execution stream to better integrate with the core Mochi libraries.
 ABT-IO depends on Argobots only.